 Danita Rountree Green, M.A., TLSC is an author and co- CEO of Coming To The Table-RVA, an organization committed to racial healing and social equity in the city known as the former Capital of the Confederacy.
 Now the largest of 32 chapters, she facilitates the "courageous yet clumsy" conversation on race and the legacy of the American Slave Trade, leading the conversation for a mixed race audience.

-As an author, playwright and trauma healing facilitator, conducting workshops addressing various forms of community trauma and race related issues.
-A therapeutic art and restorative language specialist, Danita uses storytelling to unravel self-defeating narratives, helping people move through personal, generational and historical trauma.
+As a playwright and trauma healing facilitator, Danita conducts workshops addressing various forms of community trauma and race related issues.
+As therapeutic art and restorative language specialist, she uses storytelling to unravel self-defeating narratives, helping people move through personal, generational and historical trauma.

 “Change the narrative, change a life.”